 - Slice the tofu.
 Slice your tofu blocks long ways (think hot dog style, not hamburger) into slabs about ⅓" thick.

 - Marinade the tofu.
 In the bottom of a large shallow casserole dish or tupperware, spread ¼ cup of the low sodium tamari.
 Layer in the tofu slabs in a single layer as much as possible, then drizzle the tops with the remaining ¼ cup of tamari.
 Cover with a lid or saran wrap and marinade for at least 30 minutes or up to 24 hours.

 - Preheat the oven to 425 degrees, Fahrenheit.
 Line two large baking sheets with parchment paper.

-- One by one, lightly dredge the tofu nuggets first in the flour/milk mixture, tap off excess, then lightly coat in the bread crumb mixture.
-There is enough dredging mixture to dredge the leftover tofu odds and ends from cutting out the shapes if you want to.
-Or save those pieces for a stir fry or tofu scramble.
+- Bread the tofu.
+One by one, lightly dredge the tofu nuggets first in the flour/milk mixture, tap off excess, then lightly coat in the bread crumb mixture.

-- Add the breaded nuggets to the lined cookie sheets.
+- Transfer the breaded nuggets to the lined cookie sheets.
 Spray each nugget liberally with cooking spray to help them crisp up and brown.

-- Bake for 20 minutes, flipping and spraying the nuggets with oil again halfway through.
+- Bake.
+Bake for 20-25 minutes, flipping and spraying the nuggets with oil again halfway through.

-- Serve immediately with ketchup or dipping sauce of choice.
+- Serve.
+Serve immediately with ketchup, bbq sauce or dipping sauce of choice.

 - These really are best eaten fresh but you can store leftovers in the fridge for up to 3 days.
 They will not be as crispy.